 The take away from the Evans case is that the court will uphold an agreement between spouses even if it isn’t fair and even if “all the cards” have not yet been put on the table.
 However, while one or more assets might be divided unequally in an agreement like the one in the Evans case; assets not yet expressly divided are subject to division even after the divorce is over.

 Division of community property can be requested years after the divorce has been finalized.

 In any California divorce case, the court retains authority to divide undivided marital assets forever.
 In California, this is called the division of un-adjudicated community property.
 There is not statute of limitations on an action to divide community property not yet divided.
 This being the case, if, when the divorce case actually goes forward, one or both parties fail to disclose an asset thereby keeping the other spouse from seeking his or her interest in that asset, and that asset is later discovered; then the asset can be divided at any time after the divorce has been finalized.
 Further, even if the asset has been disclosed; if the property agreement or order of the court does not mention the assets at all, then the asset can be divided at any time—even after a judgment has been entered.

 Be smart and know your rights before signing anything.

 The divorce and family law attorneys of Griffith, Young & Lass know the law and have years of experience assisting clients through the legal process in all family law matters.
-Call now to set up your free 30 minute consultation at our office in Encinitas.
+Call now to set up your free 30-minute consultation at our office in Carlsbad.